 CLDAP is a known amplification tool, and while AWS does not offer many details in its report, we do know CLDAP is not one of the top DDoS weapons available today.
 The A10 threat research team analyzed information regarding the threat of CLDAP versus other DDoS weapons and it paints an interesting picture.

-In the latest information from A10’s DDoS Weapons Report for Q2 2020, CLDAP does not make the top-five DDoS weapons.
+In the latest information from A10’s DDoS Weapons Report, CLDAP does not make the top-five DDoS weapons.
 It is far less prevalent as an available weapon to exploit.
 We can see the amount of open CLDAP servers compared to the top-five is a fraction.
 For every CLDAP weapon there are 116 Portmap weapons.
 So, while it is a smaller attack surface, it is still highly exploitable, as the AWS DDoS attack showed.